Reference

 - Anti-lift bracket

-- A steel bracket on a cantilever sliding gate that hooks under the top-roller assembly to stop the gate being lifted off its rollers.
+- A steel hook on a cantilever gate that grips under the rollers.
+It stops anyone lifting the gate up and off its rollers.

 - AS 1428.1 (disability access)